 - People with a genetic disorder

 - Ladies with blocked or damaged fallopian tubes

 - Males with a low sperm count and sperm motility

-– The first thing that is done is the screening of the surrogate mother to see if they have any conditions that may affect the fetus should the process be successful
+- The first thing that is done is the screening of the surrogate mother to see if she has any conditions that may affect the fetus should the process be successful

 - A consent form is signed by the three parties.
 All the details related to the process are written down and signed.

-– The surrogate is placed on fertility medications to stimulate the production of the egg.
-There are multiple eggs that will be retrieved because some the eggs do not develop well for fertilization.-
+- The intended mother (or the egg donor) is placed on fertility medications to stimulate the production of the egg.
+There are multiple eggs that will be retrieved because some of the eggs may not develop well for fertilization.

 - The eggs will be retrieved through a surgical procedure

-– The intendent parents will also be asked to provide a sample sperm (a sperm donor can be used too) which will be used to fertilize the eggs.
+- The intended parents will also be asked to provide a sample sperm (a sperm donor can be used too) which will be used to fertilize the eggs.

 - The eggs are fertilized using a lab dish.

-– The embryo is then transferred to the surrogate mother after 3 or 5 days following the IVF process.
-Before the transfer a Preimplantation Genetic Screening (PGS) can be done.
-Also it´s important to think how many embryos will be transfered.
+- The embryo is then transferred to the surrogate mother after 3 or 5 days following the IVF process.
+Before the transfer, a Preimplantation Genetic Screening (PGS) can be done.
+Also, it´s important to think about how many embryos will be transferred.

 - If the process is successful, the pregnancy will be carried for a full tern.

 Deciding to embark on a surrogacy journey after infertility is not an easy decision that you should make only after you have exhaustively investigated the surrogacy process and the medical procedures involved.